 | equity_thematic | 80% | 60% | 40% | 20% |

 The display bands are fixed product-contract breakpoints, not claimed optimal investment thresholds.
-A separate scorecard/backtest page is responsible for proving realized behavior by band.
+A separate proof/backtest page is responsible for proving realized behavior by band.
 Until a band has that evidence, MarketSchema should describe it as a deterministic classification, not as statistical alpha.